 It isn’t just the business of local authorities to provide travel information in their local areas because local folk sometimes take matters into their own hands too and this is where I get to highlight a few of these and plan to add more as and when I find them.
 My own efforts on here may help in their own little way but others do a far more comprehensive job for their respective local areas.
 Please give me a nudge below if you know of more than these.

-It may look otherwise but this is the effort of one person plugging things into open sources of information to create something very impressive for Great Britain (Northern Ireland is not included by the apperances of things).
+It may look otherwise but this is the effort of one person plugging things into open sources of information to create something very impressive for both Great Britain and the whole island of Ireland; even the Republic of Ireland gets included so multi-national coverage is offered.
 There even is a map-based function that zeroes in on where you are using the location of a mobile device and creates a list of the next buses at nearby stops.
 This may not be live information though but even having timetable information delivered like this puts some other sources to shame.
-There actual bus timetables too for England, Scotland and Wales so the traditional of looking at things is on offer.
+There are actual bus timetables too so the traditional of looking at things is available.

 The name of this website doesn’t do justice to its content.
 The services for which timetables are supplied do not serve York but also the North York Moors and Yorkshire Dales national parks as well as other parts of Yorkshire.
 It’s the work of one person as far as I can see and adding in all those timetables must take a lot of work, especially with them changing all the time.
 Since I quite fancy revisiting North Yorkshire for walking trips after what feels like too long, this should have its uses.